 The extent of outside involvement in the recent wave of terrorism in Egypt is still uncertain.
-Some believe that the nature of the bombings, in which terrorists closely coordinated their actions against symbolic targets, suggests that Al Qaeda or another international group emanating from the Sinai may have supported the Bedouin operatives.
-The recent failed attack against a U.S. naval vessel in Aqaba, Jordan was claimed to be carried out by the group known as Al Qaeda in Iraq, which is led by known terrorist Abu Musab al-Zarqawi.
-Some analysts have speculated that this attack is an indication that Zarqawi may be expanding his operations to target Arab regimes with close relations to the United States.
-Zarqawi's group has already claimed credit for the murder of an Egyptian diplomat and the bombing of a Jordanian diplomatic facility in Baghdad.
-Some Egyptian observers discount the possibility of outside involvement and believe that the Bedouin, who have historically kept their distance from the state, have grown frustrated with poor living conditions in the Sinai and sought revenge for the mass detentions that followed the October 2004 bombings.
+Israeli officials have suggested that Al Qaeda or another international group operating in the Sinai may have supported the Bedouin operatives.
+However, other observers discount the possibility of outside involvement and believe that the Bedouin, who have historically kept their distance from the state, have grown frustrated with poor living conditions in the Sinai and sought revenge for the mass detentions that followed the October 2004 bombings.

-Status of Political and Economic Reform in Egypt
+Political and Economic Reform in Egypt

 Overview.
 Although there have been no fundamental political changes in Egypt for decades, recent developments and ongoing trends have led to increasing pressure on the government to reform and have called into question the durability of one-party rule in Egypt.
-Many analysts attribute this opening to the continued speculation over the health of 76-year old President Hosni Mubarak, the upcoming parliamentary elections and recent presidential election, popular dissatisfaction with the Mubarak regime, the government crackdown on militant Islamist groups over the past decade, and recent local and international calls for democratization in the Middle East.
+Many analysts attribute this opening to the continued speculation over the health of 76-year old President Hosni Mubarak, recent parliamentary and presidential elections, popular dissatisfaction with the Mubarak regime, the government crackdown on militant Islamist groups over the past decade, and recent local and international calls for democratization in the Middle East.
 Some observers caution that the Egyptian ruling elite, which has embarked on its own program of economic reform, has a more limited vision for political liberalization than members of the opposition and many in the international community.